 - (i) Same-sex intercourse in 1 Cor 6:1-11

 - (ii) Women in worship in 1 Cor 11:2-16

-- (iii) Gifts of the Spirit in worship in 1 Cor 14: 6-19
+- (iii) Gifts of the Spirit in worship in 1 Cor 14:6-19

 Students will choose one commentary and one other item from a limited menu of options.
 Students will write responses to specific questions that ask them to (i) accurately report scholarly arguments and conclusions, (ii) analyze the exegetical strengths and weaknesses of proposals, and (iii) evaluate both their contemporary implications and the ways in which contemporary concerns may have helped to shape the exegesis offered.
-The report is due on Friday June 19.
-NOTE: AT THE TIME OF WRITING ALL UNIVERSITY OF TORONTO LIBRARIES ARE CLOSED DUE TO THE COVID-19 EPIDEMIC.
-IF THE LIBRARY SITUATION IS UNCHANGED BY THE TIME OF THE CLASS THEN IT MAY BE NECESSARY TO ELIMINATE THE CHOICE OF TEXTS IN THIS ASSIGNMENT.
+The report is due at the beginning of class on November 1.

 For the second report advanced degree students will write about the issue of women in worship in 1 Cor 14:33-36.
 Students will construct their own bibliography.
 They will write responses to specific questions that ask them to (i) analyze text-critical arguments concerning these verses (e.g. is there an interpolation?), (ii) relate text-critical issues to hermeneutical ones (e.g. are the implications of an interpolation similar/different within author-centered and canonical hermeneutics?), and (iii) critically evaluate the implications of scholarly perspectives for contemporary uses of the text and the ways in which contemporary concerns may have influenced text-critical decisions.
 In addition to the 1000 words of the report, advanced degree students will provide their own translation of 1 Cor 14:32-26 and a brief commentary specifying how their translation and its presentation reflects text-critical decisions (e.g. paragraphing, punctuation, use of brackets etc.).
-The report is due on Friday June 19.
+The report is due at the beginning of class on November 1.

-Exegesis Research Paper.
+• Exegesis Research Paper.
 Basic degree students will prepare an exegesis paper of 3000 - 3500 words on a text to be agreed with the instructor.
 The text must not be the same as that used in the second reading report but may be the same as that discussed in the student's presentation.
-The paper is due on Friday July 10.
+The paper is due on Friday December 9.
 Further printed guidance as to how students are to approach the paper will be provided.
 Students should have a bibliography of at least eight items, including a minimum of four exegetical commentaries.
 Advanced degree students will prepare an exegesis paper of 4000 - 4500 words with a bibliography of at least twelve items, including a minimum of six exegetical commentaries.
-They will also include their own translation of the passage (additional to the word count).
-The paper is due on Friday July 10.
-NOTE: AT THE TIME OF WRITING ALL UNIVERSITY OF TORONTO LIBRARIES ARE CLOSED DUE TO THE COVID-19 EPIDEMIC.
-IF THE LIBRARY SITUATION IS UNCHANGED BY THE TIME OF THE CLASS THEN IT MAY BE NECESSARY TO ELIMINATE THE CHOICE OF TEXTS IN THIS ASSIGNMENT.
+They will make use of NT Greek in their exegesis and also include their own translation of the passage (additional to the word count).
+The paper is due on Friday December 9.